ScureX/Twitter_For/README.md

 Install Python

-open cmd and find the "Scrips" folder made by python
+open cmd and find the "Scripts" folder made by python

        pip install tweepy